deejross/mydis-old/README.md

 To change the storage limit from the 2GB default, set `quota-backend-bytes` to the number of bytes the new limit should be.
 Clustering configuration is explained in another section.
 It is recommended to leave `listen-client-urls` and `advertise-client-urls` as an empty list unless you want clients to be able to bypass Mydis and connect directly to Etcd.

-See Etcd's documentation for more configuration options: https://coreos.com/etcd/docs/latest/op-guide/configuration.html
+See Etcd's documentation for more [configuration options](https://coreos.com/etcd/docs/latest/op-guide/configuration.html).

 The listening port can be changed from the default os 8383 by specifying the environment variable `MYDIS_ADDRESS`.
 The default value is `0.0.0.0:8383`.